INL/BlackLab/aggregator/README.md

 A **global term sort index table** would be ideal, as we wouldn't have to transmit and store strings.
 But this is challenging to do in a distributed environment, especially in combination with incremental indexing.
 For example, if a document is added to a node, and it contains a previously unseen term (that doesn't yet have a sort index), it would have to be assigned the correct sort index in the table (potentially updating other terms' sort indexes to avoid collisions), and these changes would have to be communicated to all nodes before any queries including this term could be done.
 But what if those nodes have (potentially conflicting) changes of their own?
 And what if one or more nodes were temporarily unavailable during this synchronization process?
 When those nodes become available again, changes between the term sort index tables would need to be resolved.
 The term sort index table would keep growing even if a lot of documents are removed unless we keep careful track of what terms still actually occur in the index.

-It might be easier to keep an "approximate sort index" (ASI) for each hit with the following property: if two hits have different ASIs, their correct sort order follows from that.
-If two hits have the same ASI, it means they will sort close together, but we're not sure which comes first.
-This way we can keep "approximately sorted" hits in memory, and request additional data to refine the sort only for the requested window (or potentially slightly larger depending on how hits with the same ASI are clustered).
+It might be easier to keep an "approximate sort value" (ASV) for each hit with the following property: if two hits have different ASIs, their correct sort order follows from that.
+If two hits have the same ASV, it means they will sort close together, but we're not sure which comes first.
+This way we can keep "approximately sorted" hits in memory, and request additional data to refine the sort only for the requested window (or potentially slightly larger depending on how hits with the same ASV are clustered).

-The same ASI approach could work for all types of sort, not just the context ones.
+The same ASV approach could work for all types of sort, not just the context ones.
 This means we don't need to store all metadata fields for all documents in the result set to enable sorting by a metadata field.

-A concern about the merge table approach described above: merging is done using the requested sort value, so if we switch to approximate sort, we'll have to sort by ASI.
-This means that the merge table indexes should always coincide with a new ASI value (that is, it shouldn't be in the middle of a list of hits with the same ASI).
+A concern about the merge table approach described above: merging is done using the requested sort value, so if we switch to approximate sort, we'll have to sort by ASV.
+This means that the merge table indexes should always coincide with a new ASV value (that is, it shouldn't be in the middle of a list of hits with the same ASV).
 This way, we can ensure that the hits on each page in the merge table can still be correctly sorted if needed.

-In cases where there's a lot of ASI collisions (e.g. many hits in the same document when sorting by document pid) that will make everything slower, but shouldn't break anything.
+One problem is cases where there's a lot of ASV collisions.
+This can happen if you sort by document pid and there's many hits in the same document.
+Or when sorting by matched text but you've searched for a common prefix such as `[word="pre.*"]`).
+In theory this shouldn't break anything, just slow things down and make them require more memory.

 If we remember each hit's originating node and its index in that node's result set, we could use that to sort hits from the same node with identical ASIs.
 This works because each node produces hits sorted using that node's sort index table, so hits from the same node are already guaranteed to be in the correct order.
 This could save a number of string comparisons with the final sort, at the cost of a bit of additional memory.